mkp170791/numpy/doc/source/dev/development_workflow.rst

 Commit messages should be clear and follow a few basic rules.
 Example::

-   ENH: add functionality X to numpy.<submodule>.
+   ENH: add functionality X to numpy_demo.<submodule>.

    The first line of the commit message starts with a capitalized acronym (options listed below) indicating what type of commit this is.
 Then a blank